 Recipe: Cashew Cream

 Adapted from Tal Ronnen.
 Makes about 2 1/2 cups.

 - 2 cups whole raw cashews, rinsed well

-- Soak cashews in a bowl of water overnight in the refrigerator.
-Soaking not only softens the cashews but also removes their enzyme inhibitors, making their nutrition more bioavailable.
+- Soak cashews in a bowl of water overnight in the refrigerator to soften them up if you have time.
 If you’re in a rush, though, you can skip the soaking and the cream will still turn out fine.

 - Drain cashews and rinse well.
 Place in a blender with cold water to cover by one inch and blend until perfectly smooth.
 If you’re using a high-speed blender, you’re all done.
 With a regular blender, you may need to strain the cream through cheesecloth to achieve perfect smoothness.

 Preparation time: 5 minute(s)